 - 1 Pinch of flake salt

 - Blend for a full cycle using the Auto IQ Blend button.
 It will run for 40 seconds, stopping and going.
-I like to then hit “start” and let it run for and additional 10-20 seconds.
+I like to then hit "start" and let it run for and additional 10-20 seconds.
 This depends on your ice, protein powder, and maybe the temperature of your house!
-You want to see it really come together and get lighter in color, then grow taller.
+Sometimes I don't need this extra blend.
+The key is to see it really come together and become lighter in color, then grow taller.
 If your shake is a little icy, blend longer next time!
-If it’s too frothy or whipped, blend shorter next time.
+If it's too frothy or whipped, blend shorter next time.

 - Pour it into a big insulated tumbler and top with your favorite toppings.
 But I'm just gonna tell you, 20 grams of powdered peanut butter stirred in just BARELY so it's nice and cit a little chunky— is ALMOST mandatory.
 It's magic.

-- My current FAVORITE protein powder is the chocolate by Active Stack.
-It’s a beef protein powder, rather than your typical whey.
-This means it’s dairy free, and easier on digestion for lots of us.
-Ingredient list is short and simple and sweetened naturally.
+- My current FAVORITE is the chocolate by Active Stack.
+It’s a hydrolyzed beef protein powder, rather than your typical whey.
+This means it’s dairy-free, and easier on digestion for lots of us.
+Ingredient list is very short and simple.
 It tastes like good chocolate milk.
 I love it.
-Sometimes I use a whole scoop, sometimes I do half a serving, and half a serving of Bad Athletics Coconut, or Salted Caramel.
-Bowmar Nutrition has a salted caramel egg based protein that’s great mixed with it as well!
+Their vanilla is also very good and I feel like this brand blends up the very CREAMIEST in the shake.
+My affiliate code “Lillie” saves 10% on their site.

 - The macros below are for the shake alone.
 But for my fully topped version, the macros are 426 cal/45C/12.8f/34.6p/9.2 fiber.